 The Ohio Erie Canal Dover Toll House plaque was placed September 23, 1995.
 This plaque sits near a replica of the toll house on West Front Street between Tuscarawas Avenue and Walnut Street in Dover.

 The Lock 13 plaque was placed on October 7, 1995.
 The front side has the same text as the toll house plaque.
 This marker is on Commercial Avenue SE in New Philadelphia.
-It is currently under repair and will be returned soon.

 The Bouquet Expedition plaque was placed on October 10, 1998.
 It is on the left hand side of State Route 516 between Winfield and Dundee near an old Lutheran Church.